TrellixVulnTeam/mud2014-modeling-changeset-topics_PBLF/README.md

           - all combinations of the above 3
     - This will produce several sets of documents, each of which can be compared to the traditional documents
     - The 'pilot' study can just use all of the lines: added & removed & context
-    - The 'extended' study will look at which combination is better is the pilot seems successful
+    - The 'extended' study will look at which combination is better if the pilot seems promising

 ### Preprocessing

 All documents in from all sources will need some pre-processing:

 - All punctuation removed
 - English stop words removed
 - Programming language keywords removed (e.g. if, while, for, &c)
 - camelCase and under_score words are split into: camel, case, under, score
 - All words converted into lowercase utf-8 strings

 ### Training the models